Retention of Legal Documents

 - Report all changes in status (address change, program change, etc.) to the Office of Admission within one week of the change.

-- Notify the PDSO (Dean of Admission) or DSO (Registrar) if you must leave school for any reason
+- Notify the PDSO or a DSO if you must leave school for any reason.

 - Depart from the U.S. in a timely manner, and remember that in order to maintain proper visa status you have no more than five months in order to begin your studies at another institution in the U.S.